State Park

 The formal gardens on the inland side are a complete change of mood — manicured, shaded, with the feel of a private estate.
 The live oak canopy softens harsh midday light and the flowering shrubs offer color when in season.
 Having both environments in one location gives a wedding portrait session real variety without any driving.

-What we also appreciate is the unpretentious quality of this setting.
+The other strength is the unpretentious quality of this setting.
 There is no manufactured decor, no themed styling.
 It is just a beautiful piece of Florida coast that has been well maintained.
 That honesty reads well in photographs.

 Best Photo Locations at Washington Oaks